Lake City, Florida: 1874–1949

+1950—

 By 1950, the population of Lake City was 7,571.
 The forestry products industry (turpentine, lumber, and pulpwood) had become a mainstay of the local economy.
 During the Korean War, five Lake City soldiers were killed.
 A monument was dedicated in 1985 in their honor and memory.

-In 1958, the Columbia Amateur Radio Society was formed.
-This was a group of amateur radio operators who enjoyed the ability to communicate all over the world.
-This radio club still exists today.
-Lake City's centennial was celebrated in 1959 with parades, fireworks, and a 58-page book documenting one hundred years of progress, A Century in the Sun.
+In 1958, the Columbia Amateur Radio Society was formed by a group of amateur radio operators who enjoyed the ability to communicate worldwide.
+This radio club continues to exist.
+Lake City's centennial was celebrated in 1959 with parades, fireworks, and A Century in the Sun, a 58-page book documenting 100 years of progress.
 The citizens of the town dressed in period attire, complete with whiskers.
 A good-natured clash arose between the men with additional facial hair and the women who did not like it.

 In 1963, Interstate 75 and Interstate 10 were opened, intersecting at Lake City.
 In the 1960s, Columbia County schools were not desegregated.
 In 1970, a judge ordered all Columbia County public schools to integrate.
-During the Vietnam War, 23 local Lake City soldiers were either killed or M.I.A.
+During the Vietnam War, 23 local Lake City soldiers were either killed or missing in action (M.I.A.).

 In 1978, the Columbia County Public Library was established.
 Downtown Lake City was revitalized in the 1990s with new businesses, shops, and restaurants.
 In 2000, Lake City had a population of 9,980.
 The city's sesquicentennial was held in 2009.

-On 10 June 2019, Lake City was hit by a cyber ransomware attack that rendered many of the city's communication systems inoperable.
+On 10 June 2019, Lake City was hit by a cyber ransomware attack that rendered many of the city's communication systems inoperative.
 On 25 June 2019, the City's insurance company, the Florida League of Cities, paid 42 bitcoins—over US$480,000—for a mechanism to retrieve the City's files and data.